 This may be a go-to smoothie now, however, that wasn’t always the case.
 For a while, Toodle would only drink smoothies that were pink.
 It didn’t matter what we put in the drink so long as the final color remained some sort of pinkish, reddish hue.
 That was a creative time in our lives.

 Smoothies were (and sometimes still are) the only way we could get the girls to eat.
 So not only did the smoothies have to be pink, they were also sometimes the only meal at dinner.
 Precious moments are made right here, Spiriteds.
 I will forever have images of K-Hubs standing at the counter, blending away his feelings as he tried to add one more collard green while still keeping the smoothie the requisite shade of pink.
 It was a whole thing.
-So, if you are hanging on by a smoothie thread, don’t give up, parents of smoothie-obsessed littles.
-This, too, shall pass.

 I LOVE this little bit of springy, summery heaven at breakfast or mid-morning.
 The mango and almond milk make it extremely filling.
 So if I get pulled away because of kids, work, or whatever falls into my lap before lunch, I’m less likely to be hangry and lose my chill.
 It’s super sweet and deliciously creamy in spite of being completely dairy-free!

 Let me throw an additional smoothie your way, too, in the event you’re rebalancing and reenergizing for spring.
-If you need a smoothie that tastes a little more mature or like a guilty pleasure, then you can’t go wrong with Single-Serving Chocolate Chia Smoothie (which, let’s be real, is like a mousse or a pudding – so delectable!).
+If you need a smoothie that tastes a little more mature, like a healthy guilty pleasure, then you can’t go wrong with Single-Serving Chocolate Chia Smoothie (which, let’s be real, is like a mousse or a pudding – so delectable!).
 As for today’s recipe?
 The money is in the variations, Spiriteds.
 Pineapple Mango Smoothie is here for every occasion.
 It respects your tastebuds.

-I mentioned variations for this recipe, and I wasn’t lying.
 In addition to adding any varieties of milk, you can also make this an after-hours drink.
 Think summer parties for those over the age of 21.
 For each 8 ounces you pour, add approximately 1-2 tbsp of rum or rum extract.
 So delicious.
 But beware the rum.
 It is super sneaky in this recipe.
 The delightful, summery sweetness belies the buzz that will catch you when you least expect it.

 - ½ cup ice cubes